po1sigala/live/02-Lesson-Plans/Full-Time/06-Week/02-Day/02-Day-LessonPlan.md

 * **Instructions:**

-  * Use Postman to send a POST request to the server you've been provided.
+  * Use Insomnia Core to send a POST request to the server you've been provided.
 Confirm that your character has been added to the database correctly.

 ### 3. Instructor Do: Demo sendFile (server6.js + view.html)		(0:05)